November 29, 2024

 Christmas markets galore

-Each year, Berlin has over 80 Christmas markets to enjoy spread out across the city.
+Each year, Berlin has dozens of Christmas markets to enjoy spread out across the city.
 Every district and neighbourhood in Berlin has its own Christmas market and each has its own draw, some are nostalgic others modern, some are indoors others outdoors, some are especially for children others have historical themes.

 One of the best Christmas markets in Berlin is the one on Gendarmenmarkt.
 This market offers everything from culinary delights to handmade goods and entertainment.
 Here you’ll surely find the perfect Christmas gifts for your family or just for yourself.
 Alexanderplatz, meanwhile, becomes a whole winter village, with a gigantic Christmas pyramid from the Erzgebirge, festively illuminated merry-go-rounds and a Ferris wheel.